CRPA / Anti-jam Antenna Testing

 Global Navigation Satellite Systems (GNSS) are satellite-based networks that provide positioning, navigation, and timing (PNT) services worldwide.

-One of the most well-known GNSS systems is GPS, which powers everything from smartphones and vehicles to advanced military platforms.
+One of the most well-known GNSS systems is GPS, which guides everything from smartphones and vehicles to advanced military platforms.
 Modern receivers can detect and use GPS signals to pinpoint positions within meters, or even centimeters with advanced techniques.

 What is a CRPA and why use it?